Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/how_to_make_ofdataset.md

 ## Loading and Preparing OFRecord Dataset

-In article [data_input](../basics_topics/data_input.md), we know that multi-threading, scheduling of resources and orthe supporting process increase the efficiency of processing data in OneFlow data-pipeline.
+In article [data_input](../basics_topics/data_input.md), we know that multi-threading, scheduling of resources and other supporting process increase the efficiency of processing data in OneFlow data-pipeline.
 Also, we learn about the operation in data-pipeline.

 In article [OFRecord](ofrecord.md), we learn about the storage format of OFRecord files.